s373/ofxCPS/readme.md

 ```
 App to display Clicks Per Second.

-Your fingers are being strained while you play stupid / stolen games.
+Your fingers are being strained while you play physically demanding mouse based games.

 You have 5 fingers, and are moving only 2.

-What about your other 5 fingers?
+What about your other 5 fingers, from the other hand?

 Try to click with 5 fingers, 1 at a time,